Giant-Bomb-Preservation-Project/gb-dl-checker/README.md

 Checks Giant Bomb downloads folders for the presence of all show episodes as well as checking for the highest quality available.

-If videos are found they are re-named based to match our naming conventions.
+If videos are found they are re-named to match our naming conventions.
 Missing episodes or episodes with lower quality will be flagged in the output log.

 Loading only the API dump will search and rename files across multiple shows.